The 26 Unhealthiest Sodas—Ranked by Sugar Content

 Sugar per 20-ounce bottle: 79 grams

 Despite the name, cream sodas have zero dairy in them.
-Instead, they are usually made from carbonation, sweetener, and a flavor like vanilla or caramel.
+Instead, they usually earn that name because a flavor like vanilla or caramel is added.
 In the case of Mug Cream Soda, you're getting a delightfully classic flavor, but at the cost of 79 grams of added sugar.
-In many cases, you'd be better off just eating a bowl of ice cream.
+In many cases, you'd be better off just eating a bowl of ice cream because at least you'd be getting a solid dose of protein.

 Fanta Pineapple